vaquerizaslab/fanc/fanc-doc/api/interfaces/edges_interface.rst

     :end-before: end snippet edge iterator right lazy

-The example accesses the edge data in the loop and stores it independently of the :class:`~kaic.matrix.LazyEdge` object.
+The example accesses the edge data in the loop and stores it independently of the :class:`~fanc.matrix.LazyEdge` object.
 Lazy iterators can greatly speed up your analyses, but **be very careful** working with them!

 Another useful feature of lazy iterators is that they support data modification for